Characterising the Most Rapidly Rotating AdS$_5$-Kerr Black Holes: 1. Can AdS -Kerr Black Holes Rotate Arbitrarily Quickly?

-It is well known that, in spacetime dimensions higher than five, Censorship does not forbid arbitrarily large black hole angular momenta for a given mass \cite{kn:reall}.
+It is well known that, in spacetime dimensions higher than five, Cosmic Censorship does not forbid arbitrarily large black hole angular momenta for a given mass \cite{kn:reall}.
 In the five-dimensional, asymptotically flat case, Censorship does have that effect, as of course it does in four dimensions \cite{kn:kerr}.

-In the study of holographic duality, asymptotically AdS five-dimensional black holes play a central role, so it is natural to extend the question to ask: in AdS$_5$-Kerr case, does (classical) Censorship put a bound on the angular momentum of a black hole\footnote{For the sake of simplicity and clarity, we shall throughout this work consider only singly-rotating AdS$_5$-Kerr black holes.
+In the study of holographic duality \cite{kn:casa,kn:nat,kn:bag}, asymptotically AdS five-dimensional black holes play a central role, so it is natural to extend the question to ask: in the AdS$_5$-Kerr case, does (classical) Censorship put a bound on the angular momentum of a black hole\footnote{For the sake of simplicity and clarity, we shall throughout this work consider only singly-rotating AdS$_5$-Kerr black holes.
 For a discussion of Censorship for singly rotating higher-dimensional black holes in the asymptotically flat case, see \cite{kn:dad}.} of given mass?
-The question is potentially of great interest also for \emph{applications} of holography, since a generic black hole rotates, and a generic strongly coupled fluid has non-zero vorticity.

-The answer to this question is that classical Censorship \emph{does not} impose such a bound \cite{kn:96}; one can construct explicit examples of such black holes, of given mass, which satisfy classical Censorship while having an arbitrarily large angular momentum\footnote{The condition for classical Censorship to hold in a five-dimensional uncharged black hole spacetime, in \emph{both} the asymptotically flat and the asymptotically AdS cases, is simply $a^2\,< \, 2M,$ where $a$ and $M$ are the usual geometric black hole parameters.
-The great difference between the two is that, in the asymptotically flat case, $a$ and $M$ have direct physical interpretations, while in the asymptotically AdS case \emph{they do not}: the physical angular momentum to mass ratio $\mathcal{A}$ and the physical mass $\mathcal{M}$ are \emph{related} to $a$ and $M$, but only in a rather complicated and indirect way.} to mass ratio $\mathcal{A}$.
+The answer to this question is that classical Censorship \emph{does not} impose such a bound \cite{kn:96}; one can construct explicit examples of such black holes, of given mass, which satisfy classical Censorship while having an arbitrarily large angular momentum to mass ratio $\mathcal{A}$.
 Indeed, the effect of classical Censorship for these black holes is just to exclude a \emph{band} of values for $\mathcal{A}/L$ (where $L$ is the asymptotic curvature length scale) around unity.
 That is, $\mathcal{A}/L$ has \emph{either} to be smaller than a certain value less than unity, \emph{or} greater than a certain value larger than unity.
-One has in this second case (see below) $1 < \Gamma_{\mu}^+ < \mathcal{A}/L$, where $\Gamma_{\mu}^+$ is a number determined (only) by the dimensionless mass $\mu$ of the black hole.

-We wish to argue, first, that this second possibility is not physically reasonable, and, second, that it will not survive when one attempts to embed AdS$_5$-Kerr spacetimes in string theory: this will be a consequence of ``quantum Censorship''. \emph{That is, quantum Censorship in this case implies that} $\mathcal{A}/L < 1$.
-(This condition, when combined with classical Censorship, implies a further, of course stricter, upper bound on $\mathcal{A}/L$.)